-Pitfall 1: Non-compliance with legal requirements for records storage.
+Challenge 1: Compliance with legal requirements for records storage.

-One of the most common question that comes up regarding cloud-based storage is, “Are we allowed to do it?”
-In other words, is it legal?
+One of the most common question that comes up regarding cloud-based storage is if it is legal.

 Unfortunately, there is no universal answer to this, and finding the answer is not always easy.
-A lot of the legislation in the North America specifies very clearly that specific records must be stored in very specific locations.
-Often this is within the geography covered by the legislation itself.
-This poses challenges for cloud storage because you can’t always be sure where the cloud servers are located – and in fact, your data may be stored in multiple physical locations.
+A lot of the North American legislation specifies that certain records must be stored in very specific locations.
+This is often within the geography governed by the legislation itself.
+This poses challenges for cloud storage because you can’t always be sure where the cloud servers are located, and your data may be stored in multiple physical locations.

 In some cases, there are specific requirements as to the format of the documents.
 For example, it is common to see statutes requiring the retention of a hard copy record.